 Making a decision involving complex technologies requires expertise.
 You should consult a technical team who is proficient in XML/Web Service coding.
 Based on whether you plan to build or buy, the type of developer will be different.

 Build: Look for either an in-house development team or a third-party integrator.
 An in-house developer is an internal IT resource employed by your company who has the expertise to integrate the APIs.
 A third-party integrator is an external resource who you contract with to integrate the APIs for your company.
 You should request references and referrals before contracting with a third-party integrator.
-Both types of developer will receive technical support directly from UPS.
-One difference is that during the registration and certification process, an in-house developer can handle the process independently, but the third-party integrator must register and certify the APIs on your company's behalf.
+Both types of developers will receive technical support directly from UPS.
+Whether you use an in-house development team or third party developer, an authorized representative of your company will agree to UPS’s terms and conditions for the APIs and obtain unique UPS credentials required by the APIs to exchange information with the UPS systems.

-Buy: You should look to contract with one of our UPS Ready Providers.
+Buy: You should look to contract with one of our UPS Ready® Providers.
 These are companies that have been approved and certified by UPS to integrate UPS APIs directly into their software.
-Once certified, the UPS Ready® Provider makes their software available for purchase to UPS customers.
+Once certified, the UPS Ready Provider makes their software available for purchase to UPS customers.
 Your company must evaluate the quality of the software, determine whether the software meets your business needs, and evaluate the technical support provided by the UPS Ready Provider.
-You will receive technical support directly from the UPS Ready Provider.
-The provider's software is required to automatically register and certify any UPS customer who has purchased their software with UPS functionality.
+You will receive technical support directly from the UPS Ready® Provider.
+The provider's software is required to prompt your company’s authorized representative to agree to UPS’s terms and conditions for the APIs and to obtain UPS credentials that the UPS Ready® Provider’s software will use to communicate with UPS systems

 Although the APIs offered by UPS are available at no charge, you should consider the time and resources that your company needs to integrate the APIs into your business systems.
 This cost could be moderate or substantial based on multiple variables.
 Before you get started, carefully examine the Steps for Planning API Integration to help your company determine expense and length of development.

-If your company has made the choice to build an API solution, provide your in-house developers or third-party integrators with easy-to-follow instructions on how to access UPS APIs.
+If your company has made the choice to build a custom API solution, provide your in-house developers or third-party integrators with easy-to-follow instructions on how to access UPS APIs.

-If you are a commercial developer who would like to integrate UPS functionality into your application, you will be required to integrate certain capabilities into your software that will automatically register and certify UPS customers who purchase your software.
+If you are a commercial developer who would like to integrate UPS functionality into your application, you will be required to integrate certain capabilities into your software that will automatically prompt UPS customers who purchase your software containing UPS functionality to register for UPS credentials and agree to the UPS terms and conditions applicable to use of UPS technology.
 You also will be responsible for technical support to UPS customers who purchase your software and services.